 BC-BBM--Minor Leaguers Suspended

-Nine players have been suspended this year under the minor league program, plus Kansas City pitcher Eric Skoglund under the major league program.
+Seven players have been suspended this year under the minor league program, plus Kansas City pitcher Eric Skoglund under the major league program.
 There were 72 suspensions last year, plus 10 under the big league drug program.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports